 They have strongly muscled necks.
 This is a must-have to keep their large, broad heads up.
 Their necks are slightly arched and go from the back of their head down to their shoulders and into their broad and deep chest.

 Their backs are fairly short.
 There should be a slight sloping from their lower backs to their rump and stops at the base of their tails.
 Amstaffs have tails that are short and tapered ending off at a point.
 Oftentimes these tails will act like a whip, especially when the dog is excited.
 Their tails should never be docked or curled over their backs.

 Their forelegs should be wide-set and straight to accommodate their wide, broad chests.
 Their body should taper down once passed their rib cages.
 Their hind legs are straight and should not turn in or out, but remain straight.

 Living Arrangements for American Staffordshire Terriers

-American Staffordshire Terriers are a medium energy dog.
+American Staffordshire Terriers are medium-energy dogs.
 They require consistent daily energy and as long as they can get this, they can live almost anywhere.
 They require an experienced and confident owner.
 If you are not able to be the dominant member of the house, then this dog is not for you.

-When living in the suburbs, make sure to have your dog in a fenced in yard.
+When living in the suburbs, make sure to have your dog in a fenced-in yard.
 An electronic fence is not enough for an American Staffordshire Terrier.
-With their high threshold to pain and their high prey instinct, this breed may pass over the boundary without stopping at the electronic fence.
+With their high threshold for pain and their high prey instinct, this breed may pass over the boundary without stopping at the electronic fence.

 The other downside to these fences is that they do not prevent other animals from coming into your yard.
 If it’s another dog, cat, or small animal, your Amstaff may go after it.